wds4/tribal-tapestry/experiment/virtueSignal.md

 # Components and features
 ### Primary
 - a universally acceptible *core* (ideas, values, etc that are typically acceptable to the standard cognitive mode, so that most or all people would agree with them, regardless of tribal affiliation)
-- a toxic *overlay* (e.g. hypocrisy or unfalsifiable assertions of fact)
+- a toxic *overlay* (e.g. hypocrisy or unfalsifiable assertions of fact, typically unacceptable to the standard cognitive mode)
 - the *union* of the core with the overlay (an argument that acceptance of the core and the overlay are a package deal.
 This argument is included within the toxic overlay.)

 ### Secondary